Customer Service Representative in Durban | Customer Service | Job Mail | 4370759

 In short, adopting the proposed NHI has the potential to wreck South Africa’s already weak economy.
 To compound matters, in his State of the Nation Address, President Cyril Ramaphosa said the NHI Bill would soon be ready for submission to Parliament.

 However, the NHI Bill has been surrounded by controversy ever since the National Treasury revealed that the President’s advisor, Dr Olive Shisana, attempted to introduce draconian changes to the proposed bills after the public comment period had closed that would have all but destroyed the private healthcare sector in South Africa.
 Despite millions of taxpayer rands having been spent on the NHI, including the catastrophic failure of the NHI pilots, South Africans are no closer to understanding any of the material details of the plan.
 Yet, the government is surging ahead.
-Indeed, critical details such as how much the scheme will cost, where the money to pay for it will come from,
+Indeed, critical details such as how much the scheme will cost, where the money to pay for it will come from, and where the country will obtain the additional personnel (both medical and bureaucratic) to staff the ambitious scheme are all sorely lacking.

 Absence of critical details